A Lung Support Tea You MUST Have in Your Home Apothecary...Helps With Cough, Wheezing, and Bronchial Issues. Good for

 I no longer experience these kinds of issues, thank goodness.
 Ever since I've turned to natural methods to support my health, my body just doesn't get sick, as often, and if I do experience illness, my body heals quickly.
 Knowing how to use herbs is a blessing, I can tell you!

 Here is an herbal tea you can make that will help strengthen and support your lungs and respiratory system (as well as your child's).
 It helps decrease wheezing and dry cough.
 Plus, it's great for you, as some of these herbs have high nutritive value.
 Best of all, it's easy to make!

-FTC Disclosure: This article contains affiliate links, so if you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
-All opinions are my own. --Thank you, Heidi
+FTC Disclosure: This article contains affiliate links, so if you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 Ingredients and Directions for Lung Support Tea